courses-at-brown-plus-plus/cab-plus-plus/README.md

 * Physics simulation demos - Written lessons/explanations accompanied by simulations the user can interact with
   * For example: An optics simulation where the user can adjust the angle that a laser hits the surface of a body of water, and can see how the change in incident angle affects the refracted angle
 * If time: allow users to upload notes / videos / questions related to the topic

+TA Approval (dlichen): Rejected, no algorithmic complexity.

+Please resubmit before the end of the week with augmentations on these ideas or new ideas.
+You need significant algorithmic complexity in your projects, they shouldn't just be data visualization projects.

 **Mentor TA:** _Put your mentor TA's name and email here once you're assigned one!_